Preparing Documents to Accompany Form I-129F Fiancé Visa Petition

 Waiver Request If U.S. Citizen Has Filed Previous I-129Fs

 To prevent abuse of immigrants, the law limits the number of times a U.S. citizen can petition for a K-1 fiancé.
-If the U.S. citizen has filed two or more K-1 visa petitions for other immigrants in the past (no matter how long ago that occurred), or had a K-1 visa petition approved for another immigrant within the two years before filing this petition, the U.S. citizen must request a waiver (official forgiveness) from USCIS.
+If the U.S. citizen has filed two or more K-1 visa petitions for other immigrants in the past (no matter how long ago that occurred), or had a K-1 visa petition approved for another immigrant within the past two years, the U.S. citizen must request a waiver (official forgiveness) from USCIS.

 To succeed with the waiver request, your best bet is to show unusual circumstances, such as the death (by natural causes, of course) of the prior immigrant.
 If the U.S. citizen has a history of violent crime, the waiver will be denied.